 Conservation Biology Co-op – provides graduates with career advantages and the skills and knowledge to help protect the world’s most vital organisms and at-risk wildlife

-Many programs at Trent have a field component, where students explore academic content in a purposeful way outside the classroom through field trips and/or field work in Canada or abroad.
+Explore academic content in a purposeful way outside the classroom through field trips and/or field work (in Canada or abroad).

 Trent offers many field work opportunities on campus or in the local area, including the McLean Oliver Ecological Centre, the Trent University Nature Areas, the Trent Experimental Farm, the Trent Vegetable Garden and the Crime Scene House.

 Studying abroad allows students to look beyond their own borders and gain a wider perspective of global issues and concerns.
 First-hand experience in another country increases knowledge of foreign cultures and the international community, enhancing understanding of global issues.
 Students gain the opportunity to expand their language skills, as well as the opportunity to become involved in community development.
 Trent offers many opportunities to study abroad in a variety of exciting locations.
 Trent students can also work abroad by incorporating international experiential learning into their degree programs through field placements, research projects, intensive language programs, and internships.
 Trent students have done business in Hong King, supported health care in Honduras, excavated ruins in Belize, taught in England, and studied marine life in Taiwan.